Zepeng-Mu/myWebsite/content/cv.md

 ---
 * **Bachelar of Science**
 	*Sept., 2014 - Jul., 2018*, University of Chinese Academy of Sciences
-* **Ph.D**
-	*In Progress*, Genetics, Genomics, and Systems Biology, The University of Chicago

 ## PUBLICATIONS
 ---
+**Zepeng Mu**, Zhuoning Zou, Ye Yang *et. al.* **A genetically engineered Escherichia coli that senses and degrades tetracycline antibiotic residue**
+*Synthetic and Systems Biotechnology* In press

 ## RESEARCH SKILLS
 ---
-* **Dry Lab**: R, UNIX, Python, LaTex, Perl, GWAS
+* **Dry Lab**: R, UNIX, Python, LaTex, Perl, GWAS, RNA-seq analysis, 4C-seq data analysis

 * **Wet Lab**: Molecular cloning, Luciferase reporter assay, Cell culturing

 ## RESEARCH EXPERIENCE
 ---
+### Pharmacokinetics of cisplatin-based chemotherapy drugs

-* **Advisor: Dr. M. Eileen Dolan**, Department of Medicine, The University of Chicago. *Oct.
+**Advisor: Dr. M. Eileen Dolan**, Department of Medicine, The University of Chicago. *Oct.
 2017 - Mar.
 2018*
-**Topic:** Pharmacokinetics of cisplatin-based chemotherapy drugs

 **Procedure:**

-	* Built mathematical model that best reveal patients’ differences in their ability to clear away cisplatin
+- Built mathematical model that best reveal patients’ differences in their ability to clear away cisplatin
-	* Will investigate the association between residues and traits including BMI and hearing loss, and patients’ genotype to test any SNP that leads to difference in ability to eliminate cisplatin drugs
+- Will investigate the association between residues and traits including BMI and hearing loss, and patients’ genotype to test any SNP that leads to difference in ability to eliminate cisplatin drugs

+### Biological characterization of putative enhancers in type 2 diabetes

-* **Advisor: Prof. Changqing Zeng**, Beijing Institute of Genomics, Chinese Academy of Sciences. *Aug.
+**Advisor: Prof. Changqing Zeng**, Beijing Institute of Genomics, Chinese Academy of Sciences. *Aug.
 2017 - Jul.
 2018*
-**Topic:** Biological characterization of putative enhancers in type 2 diabetes

 **Procedure:**

-	* Cloned putative enhancer segments into pGL4.23 vector in both orientations
+- Cloned putative enhancer segments into pGL4.23 vector in both orientations
-	* Performed site mutagenesis for different SNP alleles
+- Performed site mutagenesis for different SNP alleles
-	* Tested enhancer activities in several cell-lines by Luciferase Reporter Assay
+- Tested enhancer activities in several cell-lines by Luciferase Reporter Assay

 **Results:**

-	* Found two enhancers that are only active in one orientation
+- Found two enhancers that are only active in one orientation
-	* Proved that different alleles in SNPs do not affect enhancer activities
+- Proved that different alleles in SNPs do not affect enhancer activities
-	* Plan to identify the sequence that contributes to the orientation of enhancers
+- Plan to identify the sequence that contributes to the orientation of enhancers

 ## AWARDS